cgreencode/gorp/README.md

         LName    string

         // automatically used as the Version col
-        // use dbmap.SetVersionCol() to map a different
+        // use table.SetVersionCol("columnName") to map a different
         // struct field as the version field
         Version  int64
     }